Air Purifiers: A Simple Guide

 • HEPA Technology Air Purifier

 HEPA stands for High-Efficiency Particulate Air.
-One thing to note about HEPA air filters is that they’re incredibly effective in capturing particles of almost every size.
+HEPA air filters are incredibly effective at capturing particles of almost every size.
 They can capture viruses, bacteria, pollen, PM2.5, allergens, and more.
 HEPA air filters are the most valuable and essential component of any air purifier.

 • Activated Carbon Air Purifier

 Activated carbon has unique properties that enable it to remove volatile organic compounds (VOCs), odours, and other gaseous pollutants from the air.
 Carbon air filters trap gas molecules on a bed of charcoal.
-They are also frequently used to remove odours from the air, such as the smell of cigarette smoke.
-This type of air purifier is good for smoke removal or reduction.
+They are also frequently used to remove odours, such as the smell of cigarette smoke.
+This type of air purifier is suitable for removing or reducing smoke.

-Also, air purifiers with activated carbon filters are especially beneficial to people with Multiple Chemical Sensitivity (MCS) as they absorb formaldehyde, which is found in carpet, wood panelling, and furniture upholstery.
-Perfumes and chemicals in household cleaning items are also removed, making the environment much more breathable and pure, primarily for people with asthma, babies, children, and the elderly.
+Air purifiers with activated carbon filters are also especially beneficial to people with Multiple Chemical Sensitivities (MCS) as they absorb formaldehyde found in carpet, wood panelling, and furniture upholstery.
+They also remove perfumes and chemicals from household cleaning items, making the environment much more breathable and pure, primarily for people with asthma, babies, children, and the elderly.

 • UV Air Purifier

 UV air purifiers are built to use ultraviolet light (UV-C light) to inactivate airborne pathogens and microorganisms like mould, bacteria and viruses.
-The technology is also referred to as UV germicidal irradiation or UVGI air purifiers.
+The technology is also called UV germicidal irradiation or UVGI air purifier.

-Although UV technology is effective at killing viruses and bacteria, it is best used with a filter system along with lamps.
+Although UV technology effectively kills viruses and bacteria, it is best used with a filter system and lamps.

 • Negative Ion Air Purifier

-Negative Ion air purifiers use high voltage to give an electrical charge to either the particles that move through the ionizer or to molecules in the air.
-These charged molecules are called ions, and the ions then stick to particles.
-The result is particles with an electrical charge.
-The process of using an electrical charge to generate ions creates ozone gas.
-Ozone gas is usually used to sterilize indoor areas.
+Negative Ion air purifiers use high voltage to give particles that move through the ionizer or molecules in the air an electrical charge.
+These charged molecules are called ions, and the ions then stick to particles, resulting in particles with an electrical charge.
+The process of using an electrical charge to generate ions creates ozone gas, which is usually used to sterilize indoor areas.

 • Ozone Air Purifier